Hanabi-Live/hanabi-live/docs/RULES.md

 ## Misplays

-- If a player attempts to play a card that is not playable, that is referred to as a misplay.
+- If a player attempts to play a card that is not the next card for the stack, that is referred to as a misplay.
 - Misplayed cards go to the discard pile instead of the play stacks.
 - Unlike a normal discard, the team is not awarded a clue when a misplay happens.
 - When a misplay happens, the team gets one strike.